Skip to main content

 theme_state.dart is responsible for providing and managing theme.
 It consists of two segments: ThemeState object and useThemeState Hook responsible for state management.

-useThemeState implements useState hook determining current theme mode and two useMemoized hooks.
-They are responsible for caching and updating themes currently used by the application.
+useThemeState uses a useState hook determining the current theme mode and two useMemoized hooks.
+They are responsible for caching and updating the themes currently used by the application.

 import 'package:utopia_hooks/utopia_hooks.dart';